-One of the largest assets loaded from Elementor plugin is Swiper located in /wp-content/plugins/elementor/assets/lib/swiper/swiper.min.js (this is the minified version which should load in a live environment) which uncompressed (if the server where the website is located doesn’t serve files GZIP compressed) has a size of ~135 KB which is quite a lot for just one file.
+One of the largest assets loaded from the Elementor plugin is Swiper located in /wp-content/plugins/elementor/assets/lib/swiper/swiper.min.js (this is the minified version that should load in a live environment) which uncompressed (if the server where the website is located doesn’t serve files GZIP compressed) has a size of ~135 KB which is quite a lot for just one file.
 Sometimes, it’s not needed, depending on the setup of the Elementor page.

 The “swiper” handle is connected to the “elementor-frontend” handle via dependency and to make sure that only the Swiper will be deactivated, one needs to tick ‘Ignore dependency rule and keep the “children” loaded‘ as it’s done in the print screen below.

 Elementor plugin is activated, but there is no swiper.min.js file loaded.
 Why is that?

 If that’s the case, you’re very likely using a newer version of Elementor (at least the one from 2021-02-16, check the changelog here: https://elementor.com/pro/changelog/) where Swiper JS is loaded conditionally from the file frontend.min.js if the following option is activated: “Settings” -> “Experiments” -> “Improved Asset Loading” (as shown in the print screen below).

 Why are dependency rules added in various plugins/themes?